 The wings are the types on either side of a given type (e.g., types 8 and 1 are the wings of type 9).
-The premise is that the wing types have an additional influence.
-They're most often used to describe variations of a type where one of the wings (i.e., preferred wing) has more of an influence than the other wing.
-For example, type 9 can have a preferred 1-wing (9w1) or 8-wing (9w8).
-An individual might identify as type 9 or more specifically as 9w1 or 9w8.
+The premise is that the wing types have an additional influence upon your type.
+The wings are most often used to describe variations of a type where one of the wings (i.e., preferred wing) has more of an influence than the other wing.
+For example, someone who identifies with type 9 can also have a preferred 1-wing (abbreviated 9w1) or 8-wing (abbreviated 9w8).

 - Someone who identifies their dominant type as 9 would place themself at point 9 when not taking wing preference into consideration.